Current Lab Members

 Shymah Beegam Kundladi, PhD candidate expected completion Summer 2027 (UTK)

 Shymah joined the lab in Fall 2023.
 Her dissertation work focuses on investigating paleoecological questions within shallow marine communities of the Ordovician seas.
+In particular, Shymah is interested in integrative quantitative paleoecological methods and geochemical analysis to explore the impacts of species establishment during the Richmondian Invasion within both the Nashville Dome and Cincinnati Arch as well as dispersal patterns globally among Ordovician brachiopods.
 Shymah is a native of Kerala region of India.
 She completed her BS and MS in Geology at Indian Institute for Science Education and Research (IISER) in Kolkata, India where her research applied quantitative analysis to diversity and paleoecology of rudistid bivalves.

 Undergraduates